yHator/DREU/index.md

 ## About Me

 Hello!
 My name is Yuka Hatori and I am a graduate student at Santa Clara University studying Computer Science and Engineering.
-This summer I will be working remotely with Dr. Glencora Borradaile who is at Oregeon State University.
+This summer I will be working, remotely, with Dr. Glencora Borradaile who is at Oregon State University.

 ## About My Mentor